 This topic describes how to configure recurrence and dependencies for a node in DataWorks.
-The synchronization node write_result that is scheduled by week is used as an example.
+In the following example, the synchronization node write_result that is scheduled by week is used.

 Configure recurrence for the synchronization node